eficode-academy/rf-advanced-web-katas/exercises/05-filling-fields.md

 ---

 <details>
-  <summary>Write a keyword to fill all form fields</summary>
+  <summary>Implement the <code>Fill Form With Valid Data</code> keyword to fill all form fields</summary>

 <br />

-Now that we have our modular keyword we can use to fill any of our fields, we can implement a new keyword, which calls our modular keyword several times for different fields.
-And then we finally have something we can call in our test case, so we can replace our initial `No Operation` call in our test case.
+Now that we have our modular keyword we can use to fill any of our fields, we can implement the next keyword, which calls our modular keyword several times for different fields.

-- Create a new keyword called `Fill All Form Fields`.
-- Inside `Fill All Form Fields` call `Fill Form Field` once for `Name`, `E-mail`, and `Message` each.
+- Inside `Fill Form With Valid Data` call `Fill Form Field` once for `Name`, `E-mail`, and `Message` each.
-- Replace `No Operation` to `Fill All Form Fields` in your test suite file.

 We can now hard-code our values for the three first fields.
 However, wouldn't it be cool if we could give the keyword arguments and still call it from the test suite without arguments?
 We can do